Inefficient time management makes people miss deadlines and paves the way for inefficiency and mediocre results in the workplace.

 The Pomodoro technique can encourage you to work efficiently while following the deadline.

-The time management system can help you fight inefficiency by breaking the day into small pieces of time and taking one small time period as a work goal.
+The time management system can help you fight inefficiency by breaking the day into small blocks of time and taking one small time period as a work goal.

 How To Get Started With The Pomodoro Technique?